jtsage/jtsage-datebox/docs/api/durationStep.md

 dyn: "True"
 ---

-This will set the stepper for the *most* precise time measurment shown in your duration control.
+This will set the stepper for the *most* precise time measurement shown in your duration control.
 By default, this is seconds - however, if you play with
 {% api_doc durationFieldOrder %}, it could be any field up to and including days.